 We do not require that students be college graduates; however, if they plan to attend college, we recommend that they come to BBTI after college graduation so that their phonetic and linguistic skills will be sharper when they depart for the field.
 We suggest that all students have a good working knowledge of the Bible and basic Bible doctrine.
 We ask that students come with the approval and blessing of their pastor and church.
 We essentially trust their pastor’s judgment as to their spiritual maturity.
 We want mature (not necessarily old), serious-minded, and disciplined people.
 We do not have any “dorm parents” to look after students.
 Students are responsible for their own cooking, housekeeping, laundry, etc. The mission field is no place for lazy people, and neither is BBTI.

-We only accept those who believe in basic Bible doctrine, such as the exclusive authority of the Word of God, eternal salvation by grace with no mixture of human works, baptism by immersion of believers only, a Trinitarian view of God, and a Biblical view of the Holy Spirit (to the exclusion of Pentecostals and Charismatics).
-We also refuse to train those who hold to the false doctrines of Calvinism.
+We only accept those who believe in basic Bible doctrine.
+This doctrine includes, but is not limited to, the exclusive authority of the Word of God, eternal salvation by grace through faith with no mixture of human works, baptism by immersion of believers only, a Trinitarian view of God, and a Biblical view of the Holy Spirit (to the exclusion of Pentecostals and Charismatics).
+We do not train those to hold to the doctrines of Calvinism as described in the mnemonic TULIP.
+We do not consider someone a Calvinist simply because he believes in salvation by grace and eternal security.
+We reject the teaching that God has chosen a certain number of people to be saved, and that Christ died only for that select few, leaving all others without any hope of salvation.

 The first requirement for entrance is the completion of an application and a written testimony of salvation.
 Married students must submit separate applications.
 The BBTI staff and sponsoring church pastor then consider the applications.
 Both husband and wife are required to take most of the classes together.
 Although some of the courses are technical and difficult, our classes are small, and we give personal, hands-on help to each student.
 With completion of our training, students gain confidence in their ability to accomplish language and culture learning assignments for any mission field.

 Since BBTI is supported by churches that share our burden for training missionaries, we are able to keep the cost to the students very low.
 Also, no staff member receives a salary from the BBTI, allowing us to be a tuition-free school.
-Students will be required to purchase some of the textbooks.
-Married students pay $300.00 per month for housing (which includes utilities), and single students pay $250.00 per month for their own house or $200.00 per month each when sharing a house.
-There is also a $40.00 per semester administration fee.
+Students will be required to purchase some textbooks.
+Married students with up to four children pay $350.00 per month for housing (which includes utilities).
+Married students with five or more children pay $400.00 per month for housing.
+Single students pay $250.00 per month for their own house or $200.00 per month each when sharing a house.
+There is also a $50.00 per semester administration fee.
 Washing machines and dryers are available to students at no charge.
 Students, with the approval of their home churches, are encouraged to continue their deputation on weekends.
 There are hundreds of churches in the Texas/Oklahoma area.

 Each house is different to fit the needs of each individual and family.
 Students are required to cook for and take care of themselves.
 We have no “dorm parents” to look after students.